 Location

-The map below shows the current indicative layout of wind turbines for the proposed Project.
-Turbine locations will be finalised through detailed environmental, cultural heritage, technical and community assessments as part of the Environment Effects Statement (EES).
+The map below shows the proposed operational project infrastructure layout.
+Turbine locations have been determined through detailed environmental, cultural heritage, technical and community assessments as part of the Environment Effects Statement (EES) approvals process.

 Location